We're going to be talking about, we're going to be talking about Julian Assange.

 Give us back Assange.

-Because the prime minister wouldn't be doing no fucking press release for a terrible criminal, right?
+That's what I guarantee the Australian government lobbied for because the prime minister wouldn't be doing no fucking press release for a terrible criminal, right?

-So that I think saved him.
+So that, I think, saved him.

 And then on top of that, from the U.S. government perspective, so the U.S. government is kind of seeing this year that prosecuting people on political matters is an L. What do I mean by this?